hyfabi/fabian-maurutschek/README.md

 I guess you want to stay huh?

 Okay however, Im Fabi 19 and i do a little programming.
-I could make a giant list of all programminglanguages i ever touched but idc.
-Im kinda good at node (web basics bruh), JAVA and C#.
+I could make a giant list of all programminglanguages i ever touched (like everyone else) but idc.
+Im kinda good at node (web basics bruh), JAVA and C# (like really fine and i dont mean that i just touched them).

 Currently im in a programming school and i really hope to get out soon.
 (Its very annoying because i like programming and not the other trash they want to teach me)